99suyashsoni/Apogee-2020/README.md

-# apogee_main
+# Appogee App

-A new Flutter application.
+A Flutter application created by the Depaertment of Visual Media, BITS-Pilani, for our annual technical fest, Appogee.

 ## Getting Started